Senior Corrosion Engineer

 Other Interesting Things that Shape My Life

-Outside of work, you can typically find me exploring a new hiking trail, experimenting in the kitchen with all kinds of cuisines and cooking methods, skiing, wine tasting, road tripping across the U.S., cheering on the Houston Texans, or generally enjoying the outdoors with family, friends, and my husband-to-be.
-I am also an avid volunteer for my community.
-As an active Junior League member, I organize and attend volunteering events focused on improving childrens literacy as well as privately volunteer my time as a Calculus and Physics tutor.
+Outside of work, you can typically find me exploring a new hiking trail, experimenting in the kitchen with all kinds of cuisines and cooking methods, skiing, wine tasting, road tripping across the U.S., cheering on the Houston Texans, or generally enjoying the outdoors with my husband, family and friends.

 I successfully climbed Mt Kilimanjaro, Uhuru Peak (the highest peak in Africa and one of the famous Seven Summits) on International Women's Day 2017 alongside 29 other women.